-Shalom CBH Family & Friends,
+Shalom CBH Family and Friends,

 While most of our kesher groups are smaller than 10 people we are leaving the decision to meet up to the leadership and the groups themselves.
 It is extremely important that we don’t isolate ourselves from community life completely during this time, but it may be necessary to change the way that we are connecting.
 Please consider inviting people over to your home during this season.
-In an effort to maintain social distancing, it has been suggested that meeting outside may help provide a better environment for joining together.
+To maintain social distancing, it has been suggested that meeting outside may help provide a better environment for joining together.

 COMMUNICATING WITH COMMUNITY: